-As an alternative to typing the above, you can open the <local path>/Data/Scripts/McIDAS-V/image_display.py script in a text editor, and copy/paste its contents into the input field.
+As an alternative to typing the above, you can open the <local path>/Data/Scripts/image\display.py script in a text editor, and copy/paste its contents into the input field.
 Note the 4-space indentation is necessary in the addeParms dictionary.

 - c.
 Description of the above script:

-- panel = buildWindow

-This function builds a window, as was demonstrated previously
+- panel = buildWindow() This function builds a window, as was demonstrated previously

 - addeParms

-This is a Python dictionary that contains keys and values matching keywords that the loadADDEImage function accepts.
+This is a Python dictionary that contains keys and values matching keywords that the loadADDEImage() function accepts.
 These keywords are used to define the server where the data is being pulled from, along with the dataset and descriptor names.
 The display unit and size of the image are also defined here.

-- data= loadADDEImage This function creates a data object using the keys/values defined in the addeParms dictionary. - layer= This function adds a data layer to the display window created at the beginning of the script
+- data = loadADDEImage() This function creates a data object using the keys/values defined in the addeParms dictionary. - layer = This function adds a data layer to the display window created at the beginning of the script layer.setEnhancement('ABI IR Temperature')

-- Note that the documentation of the McIDAS-V scripting functions (buildWindow, loadADDEImage, createLayer, and subsequent commands) can be found in the McIDAS-V User's Guide. - 3.
-Determine statistical information about the data. - a.
+- Note that the documentation of the McIDAS-V scripting functions (buildWindow(), loadADDEImage(), createLayer(), and subsequent commands) can be found in the McIDAS-V User's Guide. - 3.
+Change the enhancement of the displayed layer. - a.
 In the input field of the Jython Shell, type: